Project Pressure: Participants

-In an attempt to preserve an ice-grotto tourist attraction at the Rhône Glacier, local Swiss entrepreneurs wrapped a significant section of the ice-body in a thermal blanket.
-In their collaborative work, Simon Norfolk and Klaus Thymann address financial issues as driving forces behind human adaptation to the changing climate.
+Simon Norfolk and Klaus Thymann address financial issues as driving forces behind human adaptation to the changing climate.
 The title, "Shroud", refers to the melting glacier under its death cloak.
 In addition, a thermal image time-lapse film was created, showing how glaciers compare to the surrounding landscape by only reacting to long-term temperature changes, as opposed to weather fluctuations.
 The project was featured in New Scientist and the Los Angeles Times.